arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 ## Conclusion

-You have now succesfully configured the Portenta Max Carrier with Portenta H7 to power up and use its onboard CMWX1ZZABZ-078 LoRaWAN® communications module.
+You have now successfully configured the Portenta Max Carrier with Portenta H7 to power up and use its onboard CMWX1ZZABZ-078 LoRaWAN® communications module.
 You have learned how to properly setup The Things Network (TTN) and establish a communication using its LoRaWAN® connectivity.

 ### Next Steps